 The challenge of living with a disability always has been of great interest to me.
-My own experiences have taught me that living with a disability, whilst not being dominated by it, requires a delicate blend of personal determination and the support of others.
-It often means combining ones own knowledge and experience with support services provided by people whom one hopes, for their own sake, will never need to use them.
-It is a collaborative approach, which can lead as easily to great achievement as it often does to conflict and misunderstanding.
+My own experiences have taught me that living with a disability, while not being dominated by it requires a delicate blend of personal determination and the support of others.
+It often means combining one’s own knowledge and experience with support services provided by people whom one hopes, for their own sake, will never need to use them.
+It is a collaborative approach, which can lead as quickly to high achievement as it often does to conflict and misunderstanding.

 Although people might expect that I would mark January 3, which was the second anniversary of the first time I took Serrapeptase, for me, the second anniversary of freedom from prescription medication is, in some ways, even more significant.

-March: On March 5th, I began to make sense of the multitude of measurements, which I have been given during recent eye tests.
+March: On March 5, I began to make sense of the multitude of measurements, which I have been given during recent eye tests.

-It became clear that the smallest print size that I could actually read (outside test conditions) is 4 point.
-For those of you who prefer traditional measurements, this means print size of 4/72 of one inch.
+It became clear that the smallest print size that I could read (outside test conditions) is 4 point.
+For those of you who prefer traditional measurements, this means a print size of 4/72 of one inch.

-Like many people, who do not think of themselves as dedicated sports watchers, I take more interest in the Olympics than in any other sport event.
-One reason for me never having taken much notice of sport before my eyesight began improving, in late 2006, is that I literally could not see well enough to follow many sports.
-It was always particularly difficult to focus on more than one person, or object, in order to make sense of the game.
+Like many people, who do not think of themselves as dedicated sports watchers, I take more interest in the Olympics than in any other sports event.
+One reason for me never having taken much notice of sport before my eyesight began improving, in late 2006, is that I could not see well enough to follow many sports.
+It was always particularly difficult to focus on more than one person, or object, to make sense of the game.
 Although I have always enjoyed radio, I have never found the commentaries exciting, or detailed enough to be of much interest to me.

-November: By mid November, as I began to look forward towards the exciting challenges, which I am sure 2009 will hold, I was given an unexpected and precious gift, which reminded me of how My Serrapeptase Adventure started.
+November: By mid-November, as I began to look forward towards the exciting challenges, which I am sure 2009 will hold, I was given an unexpected and precious gift, which reminded me of how My Serrapeptase Adventure started.

 2008, was a year in which the unexpected became an accepted part of every day.
 It was another year free of toxins… a life to be lived and not just survived.